openvinotoolkit/model_server/docs/python_support/python_support.md

 - request metadata (gRPC and REST)
 - request inference (gRPC)

-Learn more about how [Mediapipe flow works in OpenVINO Model Server](../mediapipe.md)
+Learn more about how [MediaPipe flow works in OpenVINO Model Server](../mediapipe.md)

 For inference, if the format of graph input stream is [`OvmsPyTensor`](#graph-input-and-output-streams), then the data in the KServe request must be encapsulated in `raw_input_contents` field based on [KServe API](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/grpc_predict_v2.proto).
 If the graph has a `OvmsPyTensor` output stream, then the data in the KServe response can be found in `raw_output_contents` field.